Natural Treatment for Spasmodic Dysphonia

 ...

-Spasmodic dysphonia (or laryngeal dystonia) is a voice disorder characterized by involuntary movements of one or more muscles of the larynx (vocal folds or voice box) during speech production.
+Spasmodic Dysphonia (SD) (or laryngeal dystonia) is a voice disorder characterized by involuntary movements/spams of one or more muscles of the larynx, vocal folds and/or voice box in general that occur during speech production.

-The three types of spasmodic dysphonia (SD) are adductor spasmodic dysphonia, abductor spasmodic dysphonia, and mixed spasmodic dysphonia.
+The three types of spasmodic dysphonia (SD) are adductor spasmodic dysphonia, abductor spasmodic dysphonia, and mixed spasmodic dysphonia (MTD and SD).

 In adductor spasmodic dysphonia, sudden involuntary muscle movements or spasms cause the vocal folds (or vocal cords) to slam together and stiffen.
-These spasms make it difficult for the vocal folds to vibrate and produce voice.
-Words are often cut off or difficult to start because of the muscle spasms.
+These spasms make it difficult for the vocal folds to vibrate and produce the sound of the voice.
+Words are often cut off or even more difficult to start due to these involuntary muscle spasms.
 Therefore, speech may be choppy and sound similar to stuttering.
 The voice of an individual with adductor spasmodic dysphonia is commonly described as strained or strangled and full of effort.
-Surprisingly, the spasms are usually absent while laughing, singing, speaking at a high pitch or speaking while breathing in.
+Surprisingly, the spasms are usually absent while laughing, speaking in a high pitch or speaking while breathing in.
 Stress, however, often makes the muscle spasms more severe.

-In abductor spasmodic dysphonia, sudden involuntary muscle movements or spasms cause the vocal folds to open.
+During abductor spasmodic dysphonia, sudden involuntary muscle movements or spasms cause the vocal folds to open.
 The vocal folds cannot vibrate when they are open.
 The open position of the vocal folds also allows air to escape from the lungs during speech production.
-As a result, the voices of these individuals often sound weak, quiet and breathy or whispery.
-As with adductor spasmodic dysphonia, the spasms are often absent during activities such as laughing or singing.
+As a result, the voices of these individuals often sound weak, quiet/breathy or whispery.

 Mixed spasmodic dysphonia involves muscles that open the vocal folds as well as muscles that close the vocal folds and therefore has features of both adductor and abductor spasmodic dysphonia.